 You can enable DHCP on each network segment (note that the DHCP server provided is locally connected to CGW).

 The Compute Gateway did not support DHCP Relay until May 2019.
-Watch out for the upcoming blog on how to set it up.
+Read more on DHCP Relay on the following blog.

 The “Type” can either “Routed”, “Extended” or “Disconnected“.

 Routed networks are the default type.
 These networks use the SDDC Compute Gateway as the default gateway.
 Routed networks have connectivity to other logical networks in the same SDDC and to external network services such as the SDDC firewall and NAT.

 Extended networks require a layer 2 Virtual Private Network (L2VPN), which provides a secure communications tunnel between an on-premises network and one in your cloud SDDC.

 Disconnected networks are not connected to the CGW.
 A disconnected network is an isolated segment.
 Workloads on other network segments cannot reach workloads on the isolated network segment.
 It is used by HCX but also can be used for other purposes (such as application heartbeats).